 Now he has resumed his operations and still seeks to woo and win Death through genocidal violence on a grand scale.
 The Magus, for reasons we will learn next issue, represents a major threat to his own ambitions, hence his desire to prevent the Magus and his Church from ever existing.

 Adam, Thanos, Gamora and Pip are now on board Thanos’ massive space station called Sanctuary to regroup after their exhausting battle.
 Pip, in his typical comic relief fashion, uses the extraordinary technology of the space station for the mundane task of conjuring up a cigar for himself to smoke.
+(I think Pip would have been as enjoyable as Rocket Raccoon in the Guardians of the Galaxy films.)

 Meanwhile, with time running out before the arrival of the In-Betweener, Warlock warily questions Thanos about why he is helping him.
-When Adam rejects all of the Mad Titan’s attempts to convince him he has any sort of decent motives, Thanos decides to speak bluntly.
+When Adam rejects the Mad Titan’s attempts to convince him he has any sort of decent motives, Thanos decides to speak bluntly.

 Thanos knows that neither Adam nor his future self the Magus would willingly relinquish the Soul Gem to him – Adam because Thanos is himself a vile madman and the Magus because he would consider Thanos a rival.
 Therefore it is in Thanos’ best interests to prevent Warlock from ever metamorphosing into the much more powerful form of the Magus.